 --snip--

-In the next step, we’ll make use of the daily_cases variable.
+In the next step, you’ll make use of the new daily_cases variable.

 Calculating Incidence Rates

-We’re not quite done calculating values.
+You’re not quite done calculating values.
 The data that Madjid used to make his map didn’t include daily case counts.
 Instead, it contained a five-day rolling average of cases per 100,000 people.
 A rolling average is the average case rate in a certain time period.
 Quirks of reporting (for example, not reporting on weekends but instead rolling Saturday and Sunday cases into Monday) can make the value for any single day less reliable.
-Using a rolling average smooths things out.
-Here is the code to generate this data:
+Using a rolling average smooths out these quirks.
+Here’s how to generate this data:

 covid_cases %>%